 I love teaching students.
 Thus I am a career changer from researcher to a teacher.
 In July 2021 I will get my certificate in elementary teaching through Ithaca College.

 Years ago, as a high school teacher in Russia, I liked the flexibility of choosing teaching methods that were most effective for my students.
 Now, after I got vast experiences in higher and environmental education as a Cornell University researcher and course instructor, I want to become a teacher again, yet in an elementary school.
 I believe that I can make the most powerful academic impact on young minds on an elementary-school level, and I can grow professionally in the field that I enjoy.

-I'm excited about integrating STEM topics, environmental themes and civic engagement into my teaching, especially through project-based and inquiry-based teaching.
-I'm committed to promote student-centered teaching, diversity, dignity, and other educational values to serve students' learning needs and foster their social-emotional development.
+I'm excited about integrating reading and writing, STEM topics, environmental themes, and civic engagement into my teaching, especially through project-based and inquiry-based teaching.
+I'm committed to promote student-centered teaching, and to use other teaching values to serve students' learning needs and foster their social-emotional development.

 Our teaching is driven by our values and beliefs.
 I've been thinking a lot about my teaching philosophy that should guide everything I do as a teacher.
 This philosophy will continue to evolve, but I already would like to mention several values that I hold.

 Teachers should support individual students' learning needs, and promote their autonomy and independence as learners.

 Schools should celebrate multiple expressions of diversity: race, ethnicity, social class, gender, religion, sexual orientations, language, nationality, ability, and other characteristics.